geekan/HowToLiveLonger/README_en.md

   * The study used National Health and Nutrition Examination (NHANES) data from 16,686 adults from 1999 to 2010.
 Participants were followed for a median of 107 months, and 648 of them took 500-1000 mg of glucosamine/chondroitin daily for more than one year on a regular basis.
 * Spermidine
   * [Science: 科学背书！从精液中发现的亚精胺, 竟然有着抗衰老, 抗癌, 保护心血管和神经, 改善肥胖和2型糖尿病等逆天神效](https://www.medsci.cn/article/show_article.do?id=420d12904103)*(Mandarin, Use Chrome's Translator)*
   * Spermidine is the most easily absorbed polyamine from the human gut.
-Spermidine is found in high amounts in many foods, such as fresh green peppers, wheat germ, cauliflower, broccoli, mushrooms and various cheeses, especially in soy products such as natto, shiitake mushrooms and durian.
+Spermidine is found in high amounts in many foods, such as fresh green peppers, wheat germ, cauliflower, broccoli, mushrooms, and various cheeses, especially in soy products such as natto, shiitake mushrooms, and durian.
 In this experiment, the researchers selected 829 participants aged 45-84 for a 20-year follow-up to analyze the potential association between dietary spermidine intake and human mortality.
   * The study found that women's spermidine intake was higher than men's, and the intake decreased with age.
 The main sources of spermidine were whole grains (13.4%), apples and pears (13.3%), salads (9.8%), sprouts (7.3%) and potatoes (6.4%).
 The study divided the population into three groups based on spermidine intake, low intake (<62.2 µmol/d), moderate intake (62.2–79.8 µmol/d), and high intake (>79.8 µmol/d).
 A total of 341 deaths were recorded during follow-up, including 137 from vascular disease, 94 from cancer, and 110 from other causes.
 The crude mortality rates for the low, middle, and high groups were calculated to be 40.5%, 23.7%, and 15.1%, respectively.
 These data indicate a significant inverse relationship between spermidine intake and all-cause mortality.
 The relationship remained significant with gradual adjustment for age, sex, and calorie ratios.
 * Complex
   * [《自然》子刊深度综述: 如何开发抗衰老药](https://zhuanlan.zhihu.com/p/145495570)*(Mandarin, Use Chrome's Translator)*